freedomofpress/securedrop/docs/deployment_practices.md

 Regardless of where you choose to purchase your SSL cert and which CA issues it, you'll often be asked to generate the private key and a CSR (certificate signing request).

 When you do this, it's imperative that you use SHA-2 as the hashing algorithm instead of SHA-1, which is [being phased out](http://googleonlinesecurity.blogspot.com/2014/09/gradually-sunsetting-sha-1.html).
 You should also choose a key size of _at least_ 2048 bits.
-These parameters will help ensure that the encryption offered by your landing page is sufficiently strong.
+These parameters will help ensure that the encryption used on your landing page is sufficiently strong.
 The following example OpenSSL command will create a private key and CSR with a 4096-bit key length and a SHA-256 signature:

     openssl req -new -newkey rsa:4096 -nodes -sha256 -keyout domain.com.key -out domain.com.csr